-It is the mission of the Santa Rosa District Schools to ensure high quality sustained jobembedded professional development opportunities that directly relate to student performance and continuous improvement for all employees.
+It is the mission of the Santa Rosa District Schools to ensure meaningful and effective high quality sustained job-embedded professional development opportunities that directly relate to student performance and continuous improvement for all employees.
 We believe that it is our job to educationally challenge and stimulate teachers just as we do students.